 Clariant expects that regulations will increasingly stipulate the use of bio-based products.
 Moreover, there is also a high customer demand for sustainable bio-based products in Clariant’s key markets, such as the personal or home care markets.
 Consumers are increasingly aware of climate change and related issues and are willing to pay a premium for sustainable products.
 This demand for bio-based chemicals will even grow in the coming years.
 Clariant is ready to meet this demand by protecting nature and maintaining high social standards.

 To this end, Clariant considers the complete value chain – from the raw material feedstock to basic chemical manufacturers and the company’s direct customers.
 For example, using waste streams from bio-based product processing is a promising way to connect industries and to avoid trade-offs.

 Portfolio and procurement

-Sustainability-driven innovation will support Clariant’s average annual growth by approximately 1 %, with a focus on bio-based products, on decarbonization, and on circularity.
-At the end of 2021, 20 % of Clariant’s portfolio was bio-based, enabled bio-based processes, or supported the transformation of bio-based raw materials.
+Sustainability-driven innovation will support Clariant’s average annual growth by approximately 1–2 %, with a focus on bio-based products, on decarbonization, and on circularity.
+At the end of 2022, more than 20 % of Clariant’s portfolio was bio-based, enabled bio-based processes, or supported the transformation of bio-based raw materials.
 This spans most of Clariant’s businesses, including care chemicals, bio-based additives, bioethanol production, and vegetable oil purification.
-With the Portfolio Value Program (PVP), Clariant continuously screens its portfolio based on 36 criteria, including bio-economy, to ensure that it aligns with sustainability principles.
+With the Portfolio Value Program (PVP), Clariant continuously screens its portfolio based on 39 criteria, including bio-economy, to ensure that it aligns with sustainability principles.